Earn a versatile degree with one of the nation’s best Bachelor’s in Women’s Studies programs.

 In addition to offering a major and a minor in Women’s and Gender Studies (WGS), students at Georgetown who are enrolled in the School for Foreign Studies can augment their education with a WGS certificate, which holds the same weight as a minor.
 Whichever route a student takes, Georgetown’s program includes an emphasis on the exploration of multi-race and cross-cultural perspective.
-Issues regarding labor, the politics of sexuality, gendered analysis on the sciences, and the history of gender roles and performances make up the core curriculum.
+The core curriculum is comprised of issues covering:

 University of California Los Angeles